rsiyanwal/dynamic-deployment/Day 1: Docker/README.md

 ├── consumer.py
 └── producer.py
 ```
+> [!NOTE]
-As you can see, all the files are located in the same folder, meaning there is no hierarchy.
+> As you can see, all the files are located in the same folder, meaning there is no hierarchy.
 This is done just because of laziness.
 It is not mandatory to have your folder set up in this fashion.
-You may also notice that the folder name is "myapp," but that's not the actual case either (anyway, it doesn't matter).
+You may also notice that the folder name is "myapp," but that's not the actual case either (_when you download the code for this day, just change "Day 1: Docker" to "myapp"_).

 ## 1. Understanding the problem statement
 You have two Python services that need to communicate: